edge-servers/immunity-docs/developer/google-summer-of-code.rst

-for us to give back to Open Source by helping newcomers to get trained and thrive in this industry, but we also do it because we want to grow the pool of maintainers of our project so we can help a greater number of users to use OpenWISP successfully.
+for us to give back to Open Source by helping newcomers to get trained and thrive in this industry, but we also do it because we want to grow the pool of maintainers of our project so we can help a greater number of users to use Immunity successfully.

-Contributors who also become maintainers and start working professionally with OpenWISP are rare, but over time we found out the traits that are good leading indicators for contributors who are likely to become core members of our project, **here are the traits we look for in GSoC applicants which give a higher chance of getting selected**:
+Contributors who also become maintainers and start working professionally with Immunity are rare, but over time we found out the traits that are good leading indicators for contributors who are likely to become core members of our project, **here are the traits we look for in GSoC applicants which give a higher chance of getting selected**: